autism-all-grown-up/website/content/home/challenges.md

  autistic patients, leading to misunderstandings and subpar care.
 Getting diagnosed as an adult?
 It's a long, winding road that can delay access to crucial support.
 - **Social challenges:** Building and maintaining relationships is like navigating a maze without a map.
 Isolation is common, especially during significant life transitions like starting a career or living independently.
-The â€œservices cliffâ€ at high school graduation is a prime example.
+The "services cliff" at high school graduation is a prime example.
 - **Mental health struggles:** Anxiety, depression, and thoughts of suicide are all too common.
 Many mental health services miss the mark, leaving autistic adults feeling misunderstood and unsupported.